 We outsource the manufacturing of our security appliance products to a variety of contract manufacturers and original design manufacturers.
-Our current manufacturing partners include Flextronics International Ltd., Micro-Star International Co., Ltd., Adlink Technology, Inc., Senao Networks, Inc., and a number of Taiwan-based manufacturers.
+Our current manufacturing partners include Micro-Star International Co., Wistron Corporation, Flextronics International Ltd, Senao Networks, Inc., Adlink Technology, Inc. and a number of Taiwan-based manufacturers.
 We submit purchase orders to our contract manufacturers that describe the type and quantities of our products to be manufactured, the delivery date and other delivery terms.
 Once our products are manufactured, they are sent to either our warehouse in California, or to our logistics partner in Taoyuan City, Taiwan, where accessory packaging and quality-control testing are performed.
 We believe that outsourcing our manufacturing and a substantial portion of our logistics enables us to focus resources on our core competencies.
-Our proprietary FortiASICs, which are the key to the performance of our appliances, are built by contract manufacturers including Faraday Technology Corporation, Kawasaki Microelectronics America, Inc. ("K-Micro"), and Renesas Electronics Corporation ("Renesas").
-These contract manufacturers use foundries operated by either United Microelectronics Corporation ("UMC") or Taiwan Semiconductor Manufacturing Company Limited ("TSMC").
+Our proprietary SPUs, which are the key to the performance of our appliances, are built by contract manufacturers including Faraday Technology Corporation ("Faraday"), Kawasaki Microelectronics America, Inc. ("K-Micro") and Renesas Electronics Corporation ("Renesas").
+These contract manufacturers use foundries operated by either United Microelectronics Corporation ("UMC") or Taiwan Semiconductor Manufacturing Company Limited ("TSMC"), or their own foundry, such as Renesas' fab.

 The components included in our products are sourced from various suppliers by us or more frequently by our contract manufacturers.
-Some of the components important to our business, including specific types of CPUs from Intel Corporation ("Intel"), network chips from Broadcom Corporation ("Broadcom"), Marvell Technology Group Ltd. ("Marvell") and Intel, and solid-state drives (silicon-based storage devices) from OCZ Technology Group, Inc. and Samsung Electronics Co., Ltd., are available from a limited or sole source of supply.
+Some of the components important to our business, including specific types of CPUs from Intel Corporation ("Intel"), network chips from Broadcom Corporation ("Broadcom"), Marvell Technology Group Ltd. ("Marvell") and Intel, and solid-state drives (silicon-based storage devices) from Intel, ADATA Technology Co., Ltd. ("ADATA"), OCZ Technology Group, Inc. ("OCZ"), Samsung Electronics Co., Ltd. ("Samsung"), and Western Digital Technologies, Inc. ("Western Digital"), are available from a limited or sole source of supply.